jude-ab/webdev/README.md

 # webdev
-3rd year web dev assignment
+###3rd year web dev assignment

-##download and unarchive zipped folder

 ## install node packages

 ##cd into server directory

-### and then run 'npm run start' for frontend and backend
+## and then run 'npm run start' for frontend and backend

 Runs the application in development mode and will open http://localhost:3000 in your browser.